Dead right whale off N.Y. was last seen entangled in Canadian waters | CBC News

 The rash of right whale deaths has increased pressure on Canada to do more to protect the species

-Twelve days after the North American right whale called Snake Eyes was found dead off Long Island, N.Y., the cause of death remains a mystery.
+Twelve days after the North Atlantic right whale called Snake Eyes was found dead off Long Island, N.Y., the cause of death remains a mystery.

 But the 40-year-old male was seen alive entangled in Canadian fishing gear in the Gulf of St Lawrence.